-Mary Jane Kornacki, MS, interviews Kimberlydawn Wisdom, MD, MS, Senior Vice President of Community Health and Equity and Chief Wellness and Diversity Officer for Henry Ford Health System, during the 2017 IHI National Forum.
+Mary Jane Kornacki, MS, interviews Kimberlydawn Wisdom, MD, MS, Senior Vice President of Community Health and Equity and Chief Wellness and Diversity Officer for Henry Ford Health System, recorded live during the 2017 IHI National Forum.

 Mary Jane Kornacki: I’m at the IHI’s National Forum on Quality Improvement in Health Care, and I’m with Dr. Kimberlydawn Wisdom from Henry Ford [Health System].
 Dr. Wisdom is the Senior Vice President for Community Health and Equity and the Chief Wellness and Diversity Officer.
 Welcome, Dr. Wisdom.